jagdish0307/jagdish_kaggle/README.md

 **cleaning steps:**

 **Remove URLs**
-Using regular expressions, remove all URLs (e.g., https://example.com) from the text.
+Using regular expressions, remove all URLs from the text.

 **Remove HTML Tags**
-Strips HTML tags (e.g., <div>, <br>) from the text.
+Strips HTML tags from the text.

 **Remove Character References**
-Removes HTML character references (e.g., &lt;, &amp;, &nbsp;) from the text.
+Removes HTML character references from the text.

 **Remove Non-Printable Characters**
-Removes characters not in the printable ASCII range (e.g., control characters).
+Removes characters not in the printable ASCII range.

 **Remove Numeric Values**
-Removes numeric values and mixtures of alphanumeric content (e.g., 1234, abc123).
+Removes numeric values and mixtures of alphanumeric content.

 **Dataframe Operations:**